 - is expressly permitted by these Terms, including as described in Section 15.1 (Changes to URLs);

 - reflects a change in the name or form of a legal entity;

 - is required to comply with applicable law, applicable regulation, a court order or guidance issued by a governmental regulator or agency, or reflects Google’s adoption of an Alternative Transfer Solution; or

-- does not: (i) result in a degradation of the overall security of the Services; (ii) expand the scope of, or remove any restrictions on, Google's processing of Customer Personal Data, as described in Section 5.2.2 (Google's Compliance with Instructions); and (iii) otherwise have a material adverse impact on Customer's rights under these Terms, as reasonably determined by Google.
+- does not: (i) result in a material reduction of the security of the Services; (ii) expand the scope of, or remove any restrictions on, Google's processing of Customer Personal Data, as described in Section 5.2 (Scope of Processing); and (iii) otherwise have a material adverse impact on Customer's rights under these Terms, as reasonably determined by Google.